XeiTon8/XeiTon8/README.md

 ### Projects
 1. <a href="https://github.com/XeiTon8/BitWallet">BitWallet</a> — an online-shop with busket, routing, search and authentication and carousel.
 2. <a href="https://github.com/XeiTon8/Customers-management-system">Customers Management System</a> — full-stack project with CRUD operations, real-time search, auth and routing.
 Developed for improving my knowledge of Angular and building REST API skills.
 3. <a href="https://github.com/XeiTon8/Dynamic-Books-Table">Dynamic Books Table</a> — a dynamic books table that fetches data from Google Books API and displays it.
 Includes breadcrumbs navigation, animation and showing additional info upon click.
 4. <a href="https://github.com/XeiTon8/Zen-Harmony">Zen Harmony</a> — fullstack project management system built with React, Redux on frontend and mySQL, Node.js, Express on backend.
 Includes notifications, dynamic calendar with events, real-time commentaries with web-sockets, and other features.

-Currently working on my 5th project with Java and Angular.
+5. <a href="https://github.com/XeiTon8/TripNext">TripNext</a> — fullstack flight tickets app built with Java and Angular.
+Used this to improve my problem-solving skills, learn Java basics and get better in Angular.